 by Cynthia M. Braden, MFT

-Parents of young children often call for help from a therapist when a child is having tantrums and refusing to comply with the basics such as eating, sleeping, becoming potty trained, getting dressed, and going to school or daycare.
+Parents of young children often call for help from a therapist when a child is having tantrums and refusing to comply with the basics such as eating, sleeping, becoming potty trained, getting dressed.
+Often there may be issues with performing daily responsibilities, whether going to school or attending on-line school or an alternate educational plan..
 Other times the unwanted behavior may be hitting, biting, having problems with peers or adults, school or homework refusal, bedwetting, whining or tantruming frequently.

 To allay your fears from the start... much of this is a normal part of a child's learning to comply and become 'socialized'.
-It is not an easy thing to do... to become socialized and learn to suppress your desires and comply; to keep up a demanding schedule and remember to control yourself and everything you are supposed to do, and not do.
-It is important for parents to relax and keep the whole lifespan of the family in perspective and strive for balance and harmony where each member of the family is getting their needs met (at least to some degree).
+It is not an easy thing to do... to become socialized, you must learn to suppress your desires and comply; to keep up a demanding schedule and remember to control yourself and everything you are supposed to do, and not do.
+It is important for parents to relax and keep the whole lifespan of the family in perspective, and strive for balance and harmony where each member of the family is getting their needs met, and encouraged by the family group to thrive.

-What the parent is endeavoring to do, is help create a positive feedback loop where the child is 1. confronted with appropriate demands developmentally and individually, 2. rewarded appropriately for wanted, correct or prosocial behavior, and 3. allowed to experience the 'natural' consequences of his behaviors and attitudes when off-target.
+What the parent is endeavoring to do, is help create a positive feedback loop where the child is 1. confronted with appropriate challenges developmentally and individually, 2. rewarded appropriately for wanted, correct or prosocial behavior, and 3. allowed to experience the 'natural' or negative consequences of his behaviors and attitudes when off-target as long as safe.

-Of course parents and caregivers need to be on the same page.
-Parents can understand and agree to implement basic behavior techniques when training, shaping and modeling for the child.
+Co-parents can understand and agree to implement basic behavioral strategies when training, shaping and modeling for the child.
 It really shouldn't be someone's opinion in matters of disagreement.
-Research should be done on what is appropriate developmentally and behaviorally if you disagree with your co-parent.
-These 'interventions' that you choose to implement with your co-parent should be deliberate and based on science not sentimentality, guilt or manipulation.
-If we are providing conflicting messages or choose to ignore behavioral and developmental realities as human beings, then this is simply not going to work very well and we will end up like a one-legged parent in a fanny kicking contest...
+If you disagree with your co-parent. the 'interventions' you choose should be deliberate and based on science not sentimentality, guilt or manipulation.
+If we are providing conflicting messages or choose to ignore developmental realities as human beings, this is not going to be optimal for the child.

 1600 Rosecrans Avenue